Skip to main content

 8. Desperation for Power.
 In their quest for power acquisition or consolidation, some politicians engage in many electoral frauds.
 They buy votes, engage thugs, bribe officials, stuff ballot boxes, and falsify results, etc. The desperation for power is fiercer when an incumbent power is faced with a formidable challenger.
 This is because the survivalist instinct of the incumbent power would be activated, and all the socio-economic and political weight of the office of the incumbent power would be thrown behind the course for success, either by hook or crook.

-9. Political Apathy: I have once written the reasons for political apathy in Nigeria.
-In that piece of writing, the indifference to politics by the middle class was mentioned as a threat to Nigerian democracy.
+9. Political Apathy: In that piece of writing, the indifference to politics by the middle class was mentioned as a threat to Nigerian democracy.
 Here, we also argue that it is a recipe for electoral malpractices.
 Generally speaking, political apathy guarantees electoral malpractices to go unchallenged at the polls and beyond, more so, when the middle class, with their education, are out of the political scene.

 Comments